About the NPDC data availability resource

 For more information please read the latest NPDC data quality statement.

-For a more detailed explaination of the collection of the NPDC please read Data sources.
+For a more detailed explanation of the collection of the NPDC please read Data sources.